captn-nick/MSFS-Mod-Selector/README.md

 1. **Simply unzip the content of the ZIP file into the MSFS “Packages” folder.**
 1. **Then, create a “Temp” sub-folder in the MSFS “Packages”.**
+1.	**You will need to add all mods which you want to manage manually to mods.txt first, see below.**
 1. **Finally, start the Mod Selector by double-clicking the program file or via the command line, see below.**

 Make sure that the directory structure is correct: